 - Attract & Retain Talent -

 Getting the best talent to join and stay on your team is a major concern for most organizations.
 But in the current environment of historically low unemployment, organizations really have to up their game to be competitive.
 An office ping pong table is nice, but it isn't enough.
 Employees want to work for organizations that are invested in their health and wellbeing.
 So what better way to show you care than with robust and sincere wellness programs.
 We're talking about benefits that employees actually want to use or already use and now are getting for cheaper.

 - Lower Health Care Costs -

 Hopefully by now, everyone has seen the scary graphs showing health care costs rising at uncontrollable rates (1).
-If your company is self insured, meaning you pay for your employees health insurance, then your company is on the line for your employees' health.
+If your organization is self insured, meaning you pay for your employees health insurance, then your organization is on the line for your employees' health.
 The healthier they are, the less you pay.
-With industry experts reporting between a $2 to $4 ROI on every dollar spent on wellness benefits (2) , it makes sense for companies to put forth some investment and help their employees stay healthy and decrease absenteeism.
+With industry experts reporting between a $2 to $4 ROI on every dollar spent on wellness benefits (2) , it makes sense for organizations to put forth some investment and help their employees stay healthy and decrease absenteeism.
 Also, I'll include in this section the benefit of helping employees stay engaged at work (decreasing presenteeism, improving productivity).
 If your employee is eating well, staying active, and feels supported, will likely perform better at work.

 - Culture -

 The intangible that we all want to improve - culture.
 Remote work options, less meetings, management training for leadership, and opportunities for growth and advancement for employees all play a role in culture.
 Another way organizations are improving culture is investing in their employees.
 While organizations have to focus on their bottom line, putting money towards benefits that improve the quality of life for your employees demonstrates that you actually care.
 And for organizations that create the positive culture that employees desire comes all the spoils - happy workers, improved performance, employee referrals, growth, and profit!